valeIT/valeIT.github.io/_posts/2019-12-05-star-wars-jedi-fallen-order-first-impression.md

 author: Valentino Urbano
 ---

 I'm a huge Star Wars fan so view the whole article under this lens.
-If you're not a Star Wars fan there isn't really much in this game that has not been done bette before in other games, but it being Star Wars makes it special for us.
+If you're not a Star Wars fan there isn't really much in this game that has not been done better before in other games, but it being Star Wars makes it special for us.

 ## PLUS